hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/dapps.rst

 When requesting block objects by hash, the block hash must be 64 bytes instead of 32 bytes.

-When returning block objects, the following fields always have the zero value, since they do not have a corollary in Sawtooth:
+When returning block objects, the following fields always have a zero value, since they do not have a corollary in Sawtooth:

 * "nonce"